On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Introduction

+\textbf{2. \OFAC Sanctions Impact on Mixers:} We are the first to analyze how \OFAC sanctions affect \ZKP mixers.
+We find that, although $487$ user addresses have still deposited $62.59$M~USD into \TC after the sanctions, the total daily \TC deposits have decreased by $83\%$.
+Additionally, we discover that more than $85\%$ post-sanction \TC withdrawn assets are transferred to intermediary addresses before being sent to \CEXes or \DeFi platforms, which indicates that users likely attempt to bypass the platforms' censorship (cf.~Section~\ref{sec:OFAC-sanctions}).

 \textbf{3.
-Anonymity Mining's Impact on Privacy:} We are the first to study and empirically evaluate the impact of AM in ZKP mixers.
-Contrary to the claims of related work~\cite{le2020amr}, we find that AM does not always increase a mixer's anonymity set size quality, because AM appears to attract privacy-ignorant users, primarily interested in mining rewards.
-After applying our first heuristic measuring the TC pools' anonymity set, we find that the relative increase of the probability that an adversary links a withdrawer to the correct depositor rises from $7.00\%$ (before AM launch) to $13.50\%$ (after AM launch) on average.
+Anonymity Mining's Impact on Privacy:} We are the first to study and empirically evaluate the impact of AM in \ZKP mixers.
+Contrary to the claims of related work~\cite{le2020amr}, we find that AM does not always increase mixers' anonymity set size quality, because AM appears to attract privacy-ignorant users with a primary interest in mining rewards.
+After pruning privacy-ignorant user addresses, we find that the \emph{\increaseR} (cf.~Eq.~\ref{eq:avg-increase}) that an adversary links a withdrawer to the correct depositor rises from $7.00\%$ (before AM launch) to $13.50\%$ (after AM launch) on average (cf. Section~\ref{sec:incentivisedpools}).

 \textbf{4.
-Heuristic Validation:} We extract three orthogonal privacy-exposing side-channels that help to validate our heuristics based on data from, \emph{(i)} airdrops~\cite{victor2020address}, \emph{(ii)} the Ethereum Name Service and \emph{(iii)} the DeFi explorer Debank.
-From these side-channels, we build a candidate ground truth dataset, which we plan to open source, and which allows validating privacy-exposing heuristics.
-Given our reproducible dataset, we find that our heuristics yield an average F1 score of~$0.55$.\\

-The remainder of the paper is organized as follows.
-Section~\ref{sec:background} provides an overview of blockchain and existing DeFi mixers.
-We outline our system and threat model along with the considered privacy metrics in Section~\ref{sec:basic-model}.
-In Section~\ref{sec:overview} we present our empirical measurements of ZKP mixer pools.
-In Section~\ref{sec:heuristics_all}, we provide our heuristics to measure the realistic anonymity set size.
-We study the novel phenomena of incentivized mixer pools in Section~\ref{sec:incentivisedpools}.
-In Section~\ref{sec:heuristic-validation}, we attempt to gather candidate ground truth data to validate our linking results in mixers.
-We discuss the implications of our work in Section~\ref{sec:trace-address}.
-We outline related works in Section~\ref{sec:relatedwork} and conclude the paper in Section~\ref{sec:conclusion}.
+Measuring Mixer Anonymity Set Size:} We propose five on-chain data heuristics to derive a more accurate mixer anonymity set size, than naively enumerating equal user deposits.
+Combining heuristics proves powerful, as our evaluation shows that an adversary can reduce the anonymity set size on average by \totalTCASReduced and \totalTNASReduced of \TC (on ETH) and \TN (on BSC) respectively.
+We are hence the first to provide quantitative evidence indicating a user behavior difference w.r.t.\ privacy on two non-privacy-preserving blockchains.
+Our results also show that the biggest anonymity set continues to attract privacy-aware users, similar to how liquidity attracts liquidity in financial exchanges (cf. Section~\ref{sec:measuring-as}).